Released: 7th August 2000

 Billboard Hot 100 chart run: 69-63-54-50-45-42-31-28-24-34-42-53-65-66-77-94-99

-In the UK, this single served as the follow-up to Candy.
-However, in America, things were moving more quickly and in a somewhat convoluted fashion.
+In the UK, this single served as a straightforward follow-up to Candy.
+However, in America, the situation was a tad more convoluted.
 Mandy Moore’s debut album – So Real – had failed to generate any further hits.
-I Wanna Be With You thus served as the first single from her second album of the same name.
-To call it a ‘new’ album is perhaps a bit generous though; instead, it was a mixture of songs from the debut, alongside new recordings and remixed tracks.
-And it arrived just six months after So Real.
-This super-deluxe version of the album is what was released here as the debut, albeit with the remixes swapped back to the original versions from So Real.
-If you could keep up with all of that, you might be wondering whether a song like I Wanna Be With You was worthy of so much kerfuffle.
-Well, quite simply: yes, it is.
+Thus, I Wanna Be With You thus served as the first single from her second album of the same name.
+To call it a ‘new’ album is perhaps a bit generous though; instead, it was a mixture of songs from the debut, alongside new recordings and remixed tracks, arriving just six months after So Real.
+That version of the album ostensibly served as Mandy Moore’s debut in the UK, albeit with the remixes swapped back to the original versions from So Real.
+If that all seems something of a kerfuffle, it was.
+However, I Wanna Be With You (the song) is absolutely deserving of the effort.

-The single was a bold choice for Mandy Moore; it was vastly different from Candy for a start.
-But perhaps more riskily, it saw her tread outside of her pop pigeonhole and infringe on the ground of her rivals, albeit with more subtlety than Britney Spears and less gusto than Christina Aguilera and Jessica Simpson.
-Nevertheless, it’s a song that probably could have appeared on any of their debut albums, although it’s also fair to say none of them would have performed it as Mandy Moore does.
-It wasn’t immediately evident from her early material, but she has a cracking voice, even if it is mostly without the distinctive quirks of her peers.
+The single was a bold choice for Mandy Moore; it’s vastly different to Candy for a start.
+But perhaps more riskily, it saw her tread outside of her pop pigeonhole and infringe on the ground of her rivals, albeit with more subtlety than Britney Spears and less gusto than Christina Aguilera or Jessica Simpson.
+Nevertheless, it’s a track that probably could have appeared on any of their debut albums, although it’s also fair to say none of them would have performed it as Mandy Moore does.
+It wasn’t immediately evident from her early material, but she has a brilliant voice, even if it is mostly without the distinctive quirks of her peers.
 I Wanna Be With You thus plays to those strengths as perhaps the archetypal girl-next-door ballad of its time.

 Despite being the youngest of her immediate peers, I Wanna Be With You is a notably more mature effort in every respect.
 It rejects many of the bubblegum pop conventions of the time and opts for a gentle guitar-led production, which gradually builds throughout the song to a stirring crescendo.
 Sure, there are still some synths thrown into the mix – it wasn’t a complete departure – but the essence and melody of the song aren’t reliant on them.
-A point proven in subsequent years where Mandy Moore was able to adapt the song faithfully in an acoustic performance setting.
-Lyrically, the song is also a little more considered than your average doe-eyed angsty teen ballad; in places, there’s an ethereal timelessness to it: “Your breath on my face, your warm gentle kiss I taste the truth, I taste the truth”.
+A point that’s been proven in subsequent years when Mandy Moore adapted the song faithfully for acoustic performances.
+Lyrically, the song is also a little more considered than the average doe-eyed angsty teen ballad; in places, there’s an ethereal timelessness to it: “Your breath on my face, your warm gentle kiss I taste the truth, I taste the truth”.
 Even the chorus, which makes its intentions unmistakably clear, sounds more classically romantic than it does suggestively sexual: “I wanna be with you, if only for a night, to be the one who’s in your arms to hold you tight”.

-In that sense, it’s not difficult to see why I Wanna Be With With You got a bit lost in the crowd as such an unassuming and understated number within the hyperactive ‘00s bubblegum pop bubble.
-But those qualities are precisely what makes it such a brilliant song, and we wouldn’t change an ounce of it, even if it came at the expense of the recognition that the track so deserved.
+In some respects, it’s not hard to see why I Wanna Be With With You got a bit lost in the clamour of the ‘00s bubblegum pop bubble.
+But the understated, unassuming qualities are precisely what makes this such a brilliant track, even if they ultimately cost the track the recognition it so deserved.